Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Using Cayenne as a Deterrent

-Cayenne pepper powder, or chili pepper, is often advertised as a great deterrent for things like bugs and small animals or as an anti-chewing deterrent for puppies.
+Cayenne pepper powder, or chili pepper, is often advertised as an excellent deterrent for bugs and small animals or an anti-chewing deterrent for puppies.
 The idea is that sprinkling or spraying cayenne pepper around it will keep animals away or prevent your dog from chewing on furniture or shoes.
-While cayenne pepper is an effective deterrent against certain critters, you should be wary of using it around your dogs.
+While cayenne pepper is an effective deterrent against some creatures, you should be wary of using it around your dogs.

 A property owner in Seattle used cayenne pepper around an apartment complex to try and deter dogs from relieving themselves on the property.
-The plan backfired when one of the dogs became injured with some of the symptoms described above.
+The plan backfired when one of the dogs became sick with some of the signs described above.
 The dog sought medical attention and recovered, but authorities considered charging the property owner.
 Ultimately, the story serves as a warning about using cayenne pepper as a deterrent around dogs because it can cause irritation and medical problems.
-It could therefore be considered unethical.
+It could, therefore, be considered unethical to use as a deterrent.

 Cayenne Pepper Benefits

-You might read online that cayenne peppers have some medicinal benefits for humans.
-This is true.
+You might read online that cayenne peppers have medicinal benefits for humans, which is true.
 Cayenne pepper has beneficial properties for the circulatory system.
 It can help with blood pressure, blood flow, and heart health.
-Cayenne pepper is also full of beneficial vitamins and minerals.
-However, there are other, safer ways to get your dogs the benefits without having to use cayenne pepper.
-This avoids the dangers of the pepper while still giving your dog the benefits.
+It is also full of beneficial vitamins and minerals.
+However, there are other, safer ways to provide your dog the benefits without using cayenne pepper.

-There are a variety of supplements and medications that can help a dog with high blood pressure that does not include using spicy peppers.
-Ask your veterinarian for exact details about your pet’s particular health.
+There are several supplements and medications that can help a dog with high blood pressure that do not include using spicy peppers.
+You can ask your veterinarian if your dog needs additional supplements.

 chow chow dog at the vet